A Flipped Classroom

 The proliferation of technology has changed how educators teach, how students learn, and how teachers and students communicate.
 In a recent Educause survey, 75 percent of students said technology helps them achieve their academic outcomes, and 55 percent said they wish their instructors used more technology resources.
 Mike Balla is granting that wish for his students by implementing different technologies into his classroom.

-Mike uses “just about every kind of technology imaginable” in his classroom.
+Balla uses “just about every kind of technology imaginable” in his classroom.
 Moby Inter Write, Turning Point remote software, and iPads are just a few that he has integrated to enhance his students’ learning experience.
-However, what Mike is most famous for is his online lectures he created in order to “flip his classroom.”
+However, what Balla is most famous for is his online lectures he created in order to “flip his classroom.”

-Mike and his wife, Karen, have three children, and they currently live in Houston, Texas, where Mike is teaching.
-Since Mike has been using the flipped classroom approach, his entire department has started using the same model.
+Balla and his wife, Karen, have three children, and they currently live in Houston, Texas, where Balla is teaching.
+Since Balla has been using the flipped classroom approach, his entire department has started using the same model.